RobLytle/roblytlepolitical.science/content/authors/rob/_index.md

 - Visitors
 ---

-I have a masters degree in political science from Florida State University.
-Now I work in the non-profit space and write about things for fun and satisfaction.
-Thanks for visiting!
+I hold an M.S. in political science from Florida State University.
+Since earning my degree I have worked in the nonprofit sector, and as a freelance statistician, policy analyst, and web designer.

+This is a personal blog.
+Any views or opinions expressed here belong solely to me and do not represent those of the people, institutions, and organizations with whom I may be associated.